Virtual Public Hearings

 - Submit written comments:

-You can provide your submission by email to firstname.lastname@example.org or by mail to Legislative Services, #1 Centennial Square, Victoria, BC V8W 1P6, or drop your submission in the mail slot on the right side of the Pandora Avenue entrance to City Hall.
+You can provide your submission by email to email@example.com or by mail to Legislative Services, #1 Centennial Square, Victoria, BC V8W 1P6, or drop your submission off to the Ambassador in the City Hall Lobby (entrance off Pandora Avenue).
 Written submissions will be published on the Council Meeting Agenda if they are received by 2 p.m. on the day of the Council meeting when the Public Hearing will take place.

 - Submit a pre-recorded video: